-- Isolating Devices (Disconnecting means) should have minimum 3.0 mm contact gap. - Ensure the colour of wires of outdoor unit and the terminal Nos. are the same to the indoor's respectively. - Earth wire shall be Yellow/Green (Y/G) in colour and longer than other AC wires as shown in the figure for the electrical safety in case of the slipping out of the cord from the anchorage.
+- Ensure the colour of wires of outdoor unit and the terminal Nos. are the same to the indoor's respectively. - Earth wire shall be Yellow/Green (Y/G) in colour and longer than other AC wires for safety reason.

-12.2.4.1 Wire Stripping and Connecting Requirement
+12.2.5 Wire Stripping, Connecting Requirement